Editorial Guidelines

 periods

-Always use the period inside quotation marks.
+Always use the period inside quotation marks, single and double quotes.
 Use the period inside parentheses or brackets when the matter enclosed is an independent sentence forming no part of the preceding sentence; otherwise, the period goes outside.
 Use a single space after a period at the end of a sentence.

 • Philip said, “Go inside, now.”